Powellelism/Coffee-Recipe-Management-System/source/web/README.md

 - Run npm run start in source folder
 - Go to localhost:3000 to see the website

-## What's next

-- Add the login and sign up pages
-- Add the authentication by completing the middleware
-- Add the ability to save recipes to the database
-- Add the ability to save stores to the database

 ## How to test API

 - Make get request to localhost:3000/api/get/recipes to get all recipes